patchew-project/qemu/docs/devel/multi-thread-tcg.rst

 Both the jump patching and the page cache involve linked lists that the invalidated TranslationBlock needs to be removed from.

+DESIGN REQUIREMENTS:
-DESIGN REQUIREMENT: Safely handle invalidation of TBs
+  - Safely handle invalidation of TBs
      - safely patch/revert direct jumps
      - remove central PageDesc lookup entries
      - ensure lookup caches/hashes are safely updated

 (Current solution)